 A delicious, healthy breakfast option, Pumpkin Baked Oatmeal is packed with warm spices and pumpkin flavor.
+It's the perfect grab-and-go option for busy fall mornings.

 One of my favorite things to make when pumpkin season comes around is Pumpkin Baked Oatmeal.
 Many versions are made in a baking dish, but I prefer the ease of using muffin tins.